ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Client feedback rarely arrives in a form that's directly actionable.
 "It doesn't feel quite right" needs to become a design brief.
 "We want it to feel more premium" needs to become specific copy guidance and visual direction.
 "The stakeholders had some concerns" needs to become a prioritized list of changes with context.

 Someone has to do that translation work.
-It's usually your best account people — the ones who understand both the client's world and your team's capabilities.
+It's usually your best account people, the ones who understand both the client's world and your team's capabilities.
 They're spending hours converting vague client anxiety into structured team direction.
 That time isn't billable.
 It's also not recoverable.

 This is what we call the translation tax: the invisible overhead of converting chaotic client inputs into something your team can actually execute.
 It's baked into every revision cycle, and most agencies have never calculated what it costs them.
+(We dig into how to recapture that lost capacity in a separate piece.)

 3. The Cascade Effect